RuralAnemone/resume/content.md

 Playing piano/keys using Ableton Live and Nord Stage models.
 Playing at the Lakeville location approximately once a month.
 Lighting using Vista 2 & 3 with various fixture setups.
 Programming fixtures and cuelists for kids and youth services.
 Mixing audio for kids service using a RØDECaster Pro II board.
 Trained on an Allen & Heath QU-24.
 Coaching students in kids ministry on Propresenter 7 and the RØDECaster Pro II.
-Leading a 4th grade bible study.
+Leading a 4th grade Bible study.

 ---